 Reduce your plastic use in the garden

 Plastic is pervasive in our world, which means it’s nearly impossible to avoid.
 However, we can work to reduce its use in the garden.
-Common garden items made of plastic include pots, trays, and tools.
+A lot of the common garden items made from plastic include pots, trays, and tools, often used for seed starting.
+Options to replace these include; toilet paper rolls, newspaper pots, soil blocking, wood trays and tools that are made of wood and metal.

 Cancel your physical seed catalogue subscription

 As exciting as seed catalogues are, they have an environmental cost to them.
 To produce and receive a catalogue includes; cutting down trees, creating paper products, coating the paper, covering them in ink, and then mailing them to you.
 The resources used to print and mail these catalogues has a negative environmental impact.
+Plus you’re being sucked into buying seeds from only one or two suppliers.

 The answer?
 Switch to digital catalogues – it will save both the environment, and your wallet.